2018 CLM Construction Conference

 Frank McLaughlin, The Toa Reinsurance Company of America

-Karen Rice, AXA XL
+Karen Rice, Proactive

 Karl Sorenson, Lusardi Construction Co.